 B. Pump starts, then loses its prime.

 - 1. Supply tank is empty. - 2.
-Liquid is vaporizing in the suction line. - Air leaks or air pockets in the suction line; leaking air through packing or mechanical seal.
+Liquid is vaporizing in the suction line. - Air leaks or air pockets in the suction line; leaking air through packing or mechanical seal. - 4.
+Pump is worn out.

 C. Pump is noisy.